Crown-Commercial-Service/ccs-frontend/README.md

 Post launch, we will have a number of deployment checks before merging new code into production, notably:

-* Code must pass static code analysis tests & automated tests (Travis)
+* Code must pass static code analysis tests & automated tests (Travis).
-* Manual review by CCS TechOps to approve Pull Request
+* Manual review by CCS TechOps to approve Pull Request.

 ## Continuous integration